AwaywithCharles/Island-Arcadia/README.md

   - Shaders on flowers
   - Toggle 2nd lighting (for desktop users when to dark)
   - repositioned dead log
-  - optimized some of the mirrors to turn off other mirrors
+  - slight ptimized some of the mirrors to turn off other mirrors
+  - added pillows
+  - toggled to start world with particles on

 6/25/2019 - 72.67mb
   - Managed children/game object folders for islands and paths